 - EDT 561: Technology Supported Inquiry-Based Teaching and Learning

 - EDT 598: Special Topics

 Note: a student may complete both certificate programs.
 To do so, they must apply to each certificate, and complete the associated 12-credits of course work.
 A course may not be double counted towards both certificates.

 Online and Engaged

-All programs offered through the collaborative Masters in Instructional Technology are 100% online.
-As a faculty team we have designed the courses to expect a high level of interaction and participation in an on-going format.
+All programs offered through the collaborative Instructional Technology programs are 100% online.
+As a faculty team, we have designed the courses to expect a high level of interaction and participation in an ongoing format.
 Many of our courses utilize synchronous video-conferencing sessions to encourage collaboration, discussion, and peer-networking.
 We value the diverse backgrounds of the students in the program and encourage dynamic discussion and peer feedback from these various perspectives to enrich the learning experience.
 We expect consistent engagement with current research, course readings and online materials, and clear communication with the faculty member.